 Average Pennsylvania Car Insurance Cost By City

-Pennsylvania's major cities create challenging driving environments with higher crime, traffic congestion and claim frequencies.
-Compare rates for your city below.
+Pennsylvania's major cities have higher crime, traffic congestion and claim frequencies.

 | Full Coverage | $98 | $1,176 |